-Derek Climpson BSc Hons, Lic Ac, MBAcC, MSTAT
+Derek Climpson BSc Hons, Lic Ac, MBAcC, MBMAS, MSTAT

-Derek Climpson BSc Hons, Lic Ac, MBAcC, MSTAT
+Derek Climpson BSc Hons, Lic Ac, MBAcC, MBMAS, MSTAT

 Tel.
 07702 631 259